delta6626/365-days-of-code/README.md

 - Day 150 ✅: Started a closed-source secret project.
 Set up authentication using React, TypeScript, Shadcn, and Firebase and got the Navbar done.
 - Day 151 ✅: Built a pricing page with reusable plan cards for the secret project
 - Day 152 ✅: Refactored the secret project, fixed bugs, and finalized PayPal as the payment gateway
+- Day 153 ✅: Added a startup stage selector to the Professional Information Manager in PartnerPair
 ---

 ## 📌 Notes